-As we’re not a financial institution, we also don’t accept payment by card and we don’t store or handle your financial details, we don’t meet the Payment Card Industry standards for vulnerability scanning.
-However, we do regularly scan our site and all of our computers for Malware and Viruses.
-Similarly, we don’t use an SSL certificate on our website to encrypt your browsing session while you visit our website, even though our website only provides articles and information, not personalised data requiring a unique login for visitors.
+Because we’re not a financial institution, plus we also don’t accept payment by card, and we don’t store or handle your financial details, we don’t meet the Payment Card Industry requirements for vulnerability scanning.
+However, we do regularly scan our website and all of our computers for Malware and Viruses.
+Even still, we use an SSL certificate on our website to encrypt your browsing session while you visit our website, even though our website only provides articles and information, not personalised data requiring a unique login for visitors.

 Do we use ‘cookies’?

 Yes.
-Cookies are small files that a site or its service provider transfers to your computer’s hard drive through your Web browser (if you allow) that enables the site’s or service provider’s systems to recognise your browser and capture and remember certain information.
-They are used to help us compile aggregate data about site traffic and site interaction so that we can offer better site experiences and tools in the future.
+Cookies are small files that a website or its service provider transfers to your computer’s hard drive through your Web browser (if you allow) that enables the website’s or service provider’s systems to recognise your browser and capture & remember certain information.
+They are used to help us compile aggregate data about website traffic and website interaction so that we can offer better website experiences and tools in the future.
 We may also use trusted third party services that track this information on our behalf.

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
-You do this through your web browser’s settings.
-Each browser is a little different, so look at your browser’s Help menu to learn the correct way to modify your cookies.
+This can be done through your web browser’s settings.
+Each browser is a little different, so look at your browser’s Help menu to learn the correct way to modify your cookie preferences.

 If you prefer, you can disable cookies in your web browser and it won’t affect your experience using our website.
-However, if you have technical issues browsing our site, our website maintainers may not be automatically notified of these errors if you have cookies disabled.
+However, if you have technical issues browsing our website, our website maintainers may not be automatically notified of these errors if you have cookies disabled.

 Third Party Disclosure

 We don’t sell, trade, or otherwise transfer to outside parties your personally identifiable information unless we provide you with advance notice and seek your agreement.
 This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or servicing you, so long as those parties agree to keep this information confidential to the same standards we hold for ourselves.
 For example, we use Google Analytics on our website and MailChimp to manage our newsletter mailouts.
-The only time we would release your information is when required my law, when required to enforce other site policies, or to protect ours or others’ rights, property, or safety.
+The only time we would release your information is when required by law, when required to enforce other website policies, or to protect ours or others’ rights, property, or safety.

 Third party links

 We do not include or offer third party products or services on our website.
-We do link to third-party websites, however we have no control over the content on these websites.
+We do link to third-party websites, however as you’d expect we have no control over the content on these websites.